Glossary

 Navy Club: common design on stamps of Portugal and Colonies, 1967.

-Navy Dep't.: U.S. Officials, specimen overprints from the Centennial
+Navy Dep't.: U.S. Officials, specimen overprints from the Centennial exposition in Philadelphia.

 Nawab: Indian States term for the Moslem ruler of an Indian State.